Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime: Using Corollary to derive Madelung's Quantum Hydrodynamic Equations

-Here is another application of Lemma \ref{L-CharRk1} and Corollary \ref{C-KeyMadelungIdent} leading to a a quick and very natural derivation of Madelung's hydrodynamic equations.
+Here is another application of Corollary \ref{C-ImpliRk1} leading to a a quick and very natural derivation of Madelung's quantum hydrodynamic equations.
 These equations were obtained for the first time in \cite{Madelung1926} (see especially equations (4') and (3'') in that reference).
 In Madelung's own words, his work \cite{Madelung1926} corresponds mostly to an analogy between Schr\"odinger's approach to quantum dynamics with hydrodynamics (see \cite{Madelung1926} on p.
 322).

-The presentation below is closer in spirit to \cite{GasserMarko}, with one important difference (see below).
+The presentation of Madelung's hydrodynamic equations below is closer in spirit to \cite{GasserMarko}, with however significant differences --- see the remark following Theorem \ref{T-Madelung} below.